 Estrogen is a major hormone that involves a lot of minor hormones like estradiol which was mentioned above.
 The estrogen hormones in women are critical as they are produced by the placenta and ovaries and play a pivotal role in seeing the pregnancy to term.
 They do so by maintaining the uterine lining which provides a safe space for the growth of the baby.
 They also help regulate other hormones like progesterone which are essential for foetal growth.

-2. Impacts the Fertility Prospects of the Offspring
+2. Impacts on the Fertility Prospects of the Offspring

 Studies by the University Of Maryland Medical Center show that women who are pregnant and have low estrogen levels can in turn damage the chances of their children being fertile enough to carry a child of their own, the same study shows that having too much estrogen can lead to other fertility issues and increase the chances of your child miscarrying.
 A balanced and healthy estrogen level will drastically improve not just the health of your child but also their chances of having children of their own.